 In the past, perimenopausal symptoms often went unrecognised or misdiagnosed; that is changing, albeit too slowly in some cases, as doctors and other medical professionals gradually become more aware of when perimenopause can start, how long it can last, and the symptoms associated with it.

-If you recognise all or any of the symptoms we’ve listed above, ask your GP to check your hormone levels, so that you both have a better idea of what’s going on.
-Your GP may recommend some form of hormone replacement therapy or oestrogen cream, for example, if it’s suitable for you.
+If you recognise all or any of the symptoms we’ve listed above, ask your GP to check your hormone levels, so that you both have a better idea of what’s going on (this test is usually conducted if you are over the age of 45).
+Your GP may recommend some form of hormone replacement therapy or vaginal oestrogen cream, for example, if it’s suitable for you.
 Although many women have found that HRT has helped them enormously through perimenopause and menopause, prescribing can be patchy.

 Some of our Community Forum members going through perimenopause were offered or prescribed HRT, but others were refused, despite having typical perimenopausal symptoms.
 In addition, it’s not suitable for women with certain medical conditions or particular family medical histories, while other women simply prefer not to take it.